Provides advice on IPR protection, including information on the registration of patents and trademarks.

-Like patents, registering trademarks in Japan is on a first-to-file basis.
+Patents and trademarks are registered in Japan are on a first-to-file basis.
 It is the responsibility of the rights’ holders to register, protect, and enforce their rights where relevant, retaining their own counsel and advisors.

-Companies may wish to seek advice from local attorneys or IP consultants who are experts in Japan law.
+Companies should seek advice from local attorneys or IP consultants who are experts in Japanese law.